FunderburkM/GameCommandsSystemDocs/CommandsExplained.md

 In the example above of `Print Level` command, we simply run the operation of Getting the level name and printing it to string, then specifying our Execute Result with a prompt enum, string, and output message.

 ![Execute](/Resources/Commands/CommandExecuteSync.JPG)

+## Optional Context Object

+As you may have noticed, both our Execute Game Command Functions for both C++ and BP as well as our Internal Execute functions inside the command have the concept of an `optional context object`.
+What's up with that?

+This concept may be more familiar with C++ users, but unreal often uses the concept of a context object to be able to reach out to other systems, commonly a valid World.
+For context in Blueprint, This is usually hidden away from Blueprints who have a valid way to reach their world, like Actors.
+If you've ever done a Blueprint Function library and placed a Line Trace function, you may have noticed that `World Context Object` variable pin appear!

+While it is true that we do use this Optional Context to retrieve our world, the optional context object can also be a way to tell the system which specific object you want to run the command on.
+Suppose you have a chat command system, where `/invite PlayerName` is meant to talk to your project's online subsystem provider and run party functionality.
+Depending on how your project is structured, say that you handle all the party functionality inside an actor component, so you need a point of reference to get the component from.
+When doing `ExecuteGameCommand`, you could input your owning player controller (say that you run this from the chat widget).
+Now, inside the Execute function, your `Optional Context Object` is the player controller that you want to run all your actions on!

+This is an additional method to ensure verification and execution safety.
+You wouldn't want just _any thing_ being able to run `/invite PlayerName` just because they inputed that string.

 ## Overridable Functions